 Definition of Syntax in Linguistics

 Today, we will discuss the Elaborate definition and meaning of Syntax in Linguistics.
-The Syntax mainly deals with the structure of sentences in a language.
+Syntax mainly deals with the structure of sentences in a language.

 In the study of Syntax, we can understand how the words are worked in a sentence correctly.
 Further, it also allows us to define descriptive rules and structures about how a language works.